Phala-Network/phala-blockchain/crates/pink/runtime/README.md

 }
 ```

-It will generate the following code:
+...would result in the following code:

 ```rust
 pub trait ECalls {